Introduction to VLOOKUP Examples in Excel

-- Here if we apply the same formula with True or 1 instead of False or 0, we will not have to worry about how to provide the exact data to the system.
+- If we apply the same formula with True or 1 instead of False or 0, we will not have to worry about providing the exact data to the system.

-- This formula will provide the same results but it will start to look from the top to bottom and provides the value with the most approx match.
+- This formula will provide the same results, but it will start to look from top to bottom and provides the value with the most approx match.

 - So even after you make some spelling mistake or a grammatical error in our case, you don’t need to worry, as it will find the most matched data and provides the result of mostly matched.

-- It seems pretty useless as here we are dealing with small data, but it is very much useful while you’re dealing with large data.
+- It seems pretty useless as here we are dealing with small data, but it is very useful while dealing with large data.